slwulf/express-boilerplate/README.md

 ### Usage

 If you just fell in love, you can use this for any project you could ever dream of.
-Just fork the repo, pull down a copy, and run `npm install` to get all the depedencies.
+Just fork the repo, pull down a copy, and run `npm install` to get all the dependencies.

 ### Contributing